mecid/mecid.github.io/_posts/2021-06-23-mastering-search-in-swiftui.md

 ![search-suggestions](/public/search1.png)

-As you can see in the example above, we use the *searchable* modifier and provide a *@ViewBuilder* closure with *ForEach* view that iterates over an array of suggestions.
+As you can see in the example above, we use the *searchSuggestions* view modifier and provide a *@ViewBuilder* closure with *ForEach* view that iterates over an array of suggestions.
 We also use the *searchCompletion* view modifier to wrap every text view in a button that assigns its value to the search query binding.

 Keep in mind that *searchCompletion* modifier wraps its content in a *Button*.
 It means you should apply it to the view that doesn't have user interaction like *Text* or *Label*.